Nicky Gumbel: Early life and education

 Nicky Gumbel was born on 28 April 1955 in London, England.
 He is the son of Walter Gumbel, a German secular Jew from Stuttgart whose licence to practise law in that city was withdrawn in one of the early Nazi purges.
 Walter Gumbel emigrated to Britain and became a successful barrister.
 Gumbel's mother, Muriel, was also a barrister and nominal Christian.

 Gumbel was educated at Hill House School, an independent day preparatory school in Knightsbridge in London, followed by Eton College, an independent boys' boarding school near Windsor in Berkshire.
-He studied law at Trinity College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1976; as per tradition, his BA degree was later promoted to a Master of Arts (MA) degree.
+He studied law at Trinity College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1976; in accordance with the university's tradition, his BA degree was later promoted to a Master of Arts (MA) degree.

 He converted to Christianity while attending university in 1974.
-Gumbel also attended the Iwerne holiday camps founded by EJ "Bash" Nash; these were evangelical Christian holiday camps aimed at children from English public schools, aimed at preparing boys for future ministry at the highest level in the church.
+Gumbel also attended the Iwerne holiday camps founded by EJ "Bash" Nash; these were evangelical Christian holiday camps aimed at children from English public schools, designed to prepare boys for future ministry at the highest level in the church.
 After revelations of sexual and physical abuse perpetrated by John Smyth at these camps, Gumbel gradually distanced himself from Iwerne, and in later editions of his 2011 book Bible in One Year, replaced the eulogy to Nash with the same eulogy addressed to John Collins.